tfsumon/byteboltsec-hugo-test/content/english/blog/prevent-third-party-data-breaches.md

 In recent years, third-party data breaches have become increasingly common, exposing sensitive information and causing significant damage to both organizations and individuals.
 Here are some notable examples:

-- **AT&amp;T:** In March 2024, 73 million AT&amp;T accounts had their data leaked due to a [breach of a third-party vendor's system](https://www.msn.com/en-us/news/other/at-t-says-massive-breach-didn-t-originate-from-its-systems/ar-BB1k5W8v).
+- **AT&amp;T:** In March 2024, 73 million AT&amp;T accounts had their data leaked due to a [breach of a third-party vendor\'s system](https://www.msn.com/en-us/news/other/at-t-says-massive-breach-didn-t-originate-from-its-systems/ar-BB1k5W8v).
 The data was originally put up for sale in 2021 and then was released for free in 2024
 - **Chick-fil-A:** In March 2023, Chick-fil-A reported a credential stuffing attack that compromised 71,473 accounts, with data obtained from a [third-party source](https://cybernews.com/news/chick-fil-a-hacked-financial-information-stolen/).
-- **T-Mobile**: In January 2023, T-Mobile suffered a data breach exposing the personal information of over 40 million customers due to a [third-party vendor's system breach](https://www.theverge.com/2023/1/20/23563825/tmobile-data-breach-api-customer-accounts-hacker-security).
+- **T-Mobile**: In January 2023, T-Mobile suffered a data breach exposing the personal information of over 40 million customers due to a [third-party vendor\'s system breach](https://www.theverge.com/2023/1/20/23563825/tmobile-data-breach-api-customer-accounts-hacker-security).
 - **Okta**: In October 2023, Okta's third-party, Rightway Healthcare, experienced a [security incident](https://cybernews.com/news/okta-employees-third-party-breach-rightway-healthcare-/) exposing personal and healthcare data of nearly 5,000 Okta employees and their dependents.
 - **Dollar Tree**: In August 2023, Dollar Tree announced a [data breach](https://www.securityweek.com/dollar-tree-impacted-by-zeroedin-data-breach-affecting-2-million-individuals/) affecting almost 2 million people due to a hack of service provider Zeroed-In Technologies.
 - **MOVEit Vulnerability Exploit**: In May 2023, several organizations and US government agencies experienced [intrusions](https://techcrunch.com/2023/08/25/moveit-mass-hack-by-the-numbers/) related to a vulnerability in MOVEit Transfer.
 The breach was estimated to affect over 60 million people.
 - **Uber**: In December 2022, Uber confirmed a [third-party data breach](https://www.bleepingcomputer.com/news/security/uber-suffers-new-data-breach-after-attack-on-vendor-info-leaked-online/) after hackers accessed data via the company’s vendor, Teqtivity
-- **UK Metropolitan Police:**In August 2023, The Metropolitan Police suffered a data breach due to a third-party vendor.
+- **UK Metropolitan Police:** In August 2023, The Metropolitan Police suffered a data breach due to a third-party vendor.
 The breach leaked officers' and staff's names, ranks, photos, vetting levels, and pay numbers.
-- **SolarWinds** (December 2020) SolarWinds, a software company that provides IT management tools, was the [victim of a supply chain attack](https://www.techtarget.com/whatis/feature/SolarWinds-hack-explained-Everything-you-need-to-know) that allowed hackers to access the systems of several government agencies and private companies through a compromised software update.
+- **SolarWinds**: In December 2020, SolarWinds, a software company that provides IT management tools, was the [victim of a supply chain attack](https://www.techtarget.com/whatis/feature/SolarWinds-hack-explained-Everything-you-need-to-know) that allowed hackers to access the systems of several government agencies and private companies through a compromised software update.
-- **Marriott** (September 2018) Marriott International revealed a data breach that exposed personal information of around 500 million guests.
+- **Marriott**: In September 2018, Marriott International revealed a data breach that exposed personal information of around 500 million guests.
 The [breach](https://www.wired.com/story/marriott-hacked-yes-again-2020/) was traced back to a third-party reservation system used by Starwood, which Marriott had acquired in 2016.

 ## Best Practices for Preventing Third-Party Security Breaches